-are compuisory and non-retundable.
+, ,

 Athletics

-Caution and Laboratory Deposit \$55
+Caution/Development Fund \$28

-Medical Insurance 1 \$650
+Medical Insurance \$650

 Student Union

-Key Deposit
+Key Deposit (per year) \$25

 For non-Canadian students only.
 Not

 necessary upon giving proof of equivalent

 coverage.

 Students may be required to pay specific program related fees not shown in the calendar.
 These may include fees for items such as laboratory coats, steel-toed boots, hard hats, etc.